bigbinary/neeto-ui/README.md

 yarn add @bigbinary/neetoui
 ```

-NeetoUI relies on [Remixicons](https://remixicon.com/) for it's icons.
-Install it by executing following command.
+If the project uses **NeetoUI v1**, install [Remixicons](https://remixicon.com/) as **NeetoUI v1** relies on it.
+It can be installed by executing following command.

 ```
 yarn add remixicon
 ```

-Import the styles in your `application.scss` file by doing
+Then import the Remixicon styles in your `application.scss` file by doing

 ```
 import 'remixicon/fonts/remixicon.css'